I posted this seven years ago and thought it might be a great resource to help you bring Christ back into your family’s Christmas celebration.

 ~ David Jeremiah

 Since the day after Thanksgiving, the chaos of Christmas has swooped in and taken over my life.
-The Black Friday shopping (yes, I’m one of the crazy ones), festooning the house with garlands and wreaths, putting up two trees, ordering Christmas cards, and wrapping presents along with all of the other routines of life has me a little bit stressed.
+The Black Friday shopping (yes, I’m one of the crazy ones), festooning the house with garlands and wreaths, putting up two trees, ordering Christmas cards, and wrapping presents along with all of the other routines of life has me a little bit stressed, but people still like to go to shopping malls to visit shops with automatic doors and more as these are the best stores to buy from.
 In spite of it all, however, the chaos reminds me of the beautiful gift our God gave us so many years ago, and I rejoice.

 There’s a tradition I started a few years back that has helped my family and me stay more focused on the true reason for our celebration.
 I’d love to give credit to its author but cannot remember where I saw it.
 However, I’m grateful she shared this idea.